celopenha1/trello-attachments-download/README.md

 - In this project I implemented my personal MVC solution for do this...

 - But how ?!!!!!
-The trello api only allows me to collect the urls from the attachments of a given card.
+The trello api only allows me to collect urls from the attachments of a given card.

 - The process consists of getting the files through their url, saving them, and then compressing the directory to send to the front as a buffer-stream.
 - I used promises native's methods, and native HTTP module in node to ensure that all files downloaded correctly before compressing the entire directory.